Sheridan (brand): The birth of Sheridan

 In 1967, Claudio Alcorso established the Sheridan brand, leveraging his expertise in textiles to develop a premium homewares company centred on high-quality fabrics and innovative designs.
 The existing Derwent Park factory remained central to Sheridan's manufacturing, employing approximately 1,400 workers at its peak.
 The facility was notable for its progressive workplace policies, including worker representation in the boardroom, a 40-hour workweek, and a profit-sharing system.

 Expansion and dominance

 Sheridan established itself as a prominent player in the home textiles industry, with a significant presence both domestically and internationally.
 As of 1994, the brand's products were sold in 43 countries, making it the only global brand in the bed-linen industry.

 As part of its marketing strategy in the 1990s and 2000s, Sheridan introduced the "Come Home to Sheridan" magazine.
 This publication was designed to engage consumers by showcasing the brand's products in seductive and lavish lifestyle settings, attracting brand ambassadors, including Elle Macpherson.

-Sheridan ceased operations in Tasmania in 2002, resulting in the loss of 48 jobs and marking the end of its 55-year manufacturing presence in the state.